fenriques/AstroDom/docs/index.md

 AstroDom was tested with FITS files written by MaximDL (v4 and v6), Ekos/INDI, SGP but any other software is supported through custom profiles.

-## Basic operation workflow
+## Basic configuration workflow
-After installation you will find data from a demo database of images.
-AstroDom these are the suggested steps to follow:
+After installation you can have a loot at a demo database of images or build your own following these steps:

 1. Check that your software FITS keywords are matched with AstroDom's ([here](fitsHeader.md))
 2. Fix unmatched FITS keyword and default values ([here](settings.md))
 3. Import FITS file from any directory on your PC ([here](importFits.md))
 4. Optionally add information about FWHM, Eccentricity, Noise and SNR ([here](importCsv.md))

-Thats'it, you can then browse through your images,
+Thats'it, you can now browse through your images.

 ## Documentation Index
 - [Installation](install.md)